Ameliorated-LLC/jump-server/README.md

 1. Prompt to set an admin password for future access to the jump server's admin interface.
 2. Prompt to set a password for a new `jump` user that will be used with SSH to use jumper.
-3. Create the user’s isolated chroot environment and configure SSH config to run jumper with that user.
+3. Create the user’s isolated chroot environment and configure `sshd_config` to run jumper with that user.

 *If a user named `jump` already exists, it will ask for a username of choice during setup.*